EIAgov/BlueSky/README.md

 2. The prototype provides two different methods to solve the integrated model.
 The Gauss-Seidel method is made efficient through the first step of calling Python models through a Python script and storing information that has to be passed through in memory.
 Further, in the Gauss-Seidel and other iterative methods in the prototype (such as the linearization of nonlinear learning in the Electricity module) the starting point for the next iteration is already stored in memory and speeds up computation.
 This can be seen when looking at the times for iterative solves for the modules, which decrease as the iterations progress.
 The second method, a unified optimization method, integrates the modules into one mathematical structure that can contain a potentially diverse set of governing dynamics.
 Theoretically, if an efficient mathematical structure can be found, these methods are computationally more efficient than iterative methods of achieving equilibrium.
 For example, in solving formulations with multiple players, iterative methods such as Gauss-Seidel (also referred to as diagonalization in the literature) tend to converge slower than combining problems into a nonlinear optimization problem ([Leyffer and Munson, 2010](https://www.tandfonline.com/doi/abs/10.1080/10556780903448052); [Ralph and Smeers, 2006](https://ieeexplore.ieee.org/abstract/document/4075721)).
 They take advantage of the mathematical structure of individual modules to produce a larger problem where the existence and uniqueness properties can be studied.
 The prototype shows this as the unified optimization method solves problems zzz times faster.
 3. The prototype is flexible on the number of regions and years it needs to solve for, both in the modules and in integrated solves.
 The prototype can also be started in later years and does not need a particular starting and stopping year.
 This flexibility allows testing new complexity additions on small versions of the model without having to test on a full version.

-### Feedback
-We encourage feedback on the mathematical formulation and code implementation of the prototype.
-Any feedback or questions should be posted in the [Teams Channel](https://teams.microsoft.com/l/channel/19%3Ab0d4d80737a74fccbf47a2540074d48d%40thread.tacv2/Blue%20Sky%20-%20ALL%20EIA?groupId=46a5f4fe-7edb-4841-8fa2-9b315e675359&tenantId=545f0b0b-e440-4054-9c17-d250cf3556b2).
-In particular, we are soliciting feedback on the following questions:

-(Group 1)
-* How can we make it easier to understand the documentation, download the code, modify it, and run it?
-* Are there general coding best-practices you have suggestions on?
-* Is it easy to identify some advantages of this code implementation over what we currently have in NEMS/WEPS?
-* Is it easy to identify some disadvantages of this code implementation over what we currently have in NEMS/WEPS?
-* Are there portions of the optimization implementation that would be easier to do in AIMMS beyond sparse indexing and general advantages of AIMMS such as naming or sets, variables, and parameters?

-(Groups 1 and 2)
-* Is this framework nimble and flexible enough to code up the current capabilities of NEMS/WEPS?
-* What are some capabilities you would like to see tested in this framework?
-* Are we conveying a clear message with regards to the purpose of the prototype?
-* Can you understand how the prototype and eventual next generation model will be an advancement from NEMS/WEPS and also different from other existing external models?
-* Is there anything in the prototype that we should not release to the public because it is proprietary information or because it will pre-empt any other EIA analysis such as AEO2025?

-We do not need feedback on the energy system representation or results at this point.
-We also do not have capabilities for debugging developed right now, and suggestions on those are welcome.

 ## Documentation